 Fugate: He did worse!
 He made me late!

-Von Moltke was famous for this.
+- Helmuth Von Moltke the Elder was famous for this.
 He won wars because he was good at manipulating railroads.

 - While any well run public transport system follows this trope, the Japanese rail system takes it Up to Eleven with trains not only being timed down to the second, but many commuters relying on extremely close connections to get to and from work every morning.
 Because a delay of even 30 seconds can cause many riders to miss their connecting trains the railway companies are known to severely punish drivers for the slightest deviation from the schedules.
 This can result in unsafe operating practices and, occasionally, a worker being Driven to Suicide.

 - The Japanese strict adherence to the timetables may have indirectly caused the April 25, 2005 derailment of a speeding train on a curve near Amagasaki station that killed 107 people.
 The motorman operating the train had overshot a platform and run a red signal in the half hour prior to the derailment, and he was subsequently operating the train at a much higher rate of speed than normal to make up for lost time.
 A Seconds from Disaster special suggested that the motorman was also thinking about the inevitable penalties he was going to face from rail company JR Westnote and wasn't thinking about how his train was going dangerously faster than was safe.
 Thus, the train ended up hitting a curve with a 43 mph speed limit at a speed of 72 mph and went off the tracks.